-As mentioned earlier, for the best results, a boat is needed to fish at Okeechobee.
+As mentioned earlier, a boat is needed to fish at Okeechobee for the best results.
 Even local fishermen at Lake Okeechobee always say that there’s an essential required to explore the waters: in a boat!
 With a fast boat, you will be able to cover more distance within a short time, and this is the best way to discover the lake and ultimately find the fish!

 Exploring on Foot

-You must note that if you are exploring Lake Okeechobee for the first time, going on foot isn’t advisable.
+You must note that going on foot isn’t advisable if you are exploring Lake Okeechobee for the first time.
 However, if you have familiarized yourself with the terrain, fishing on foot from the shore can be a way of discovering the extent of the lake’s tranquility.

 There are numerous alternative areas for fishing on foot, and these are the grassy or rocky banks, concrete walkways, fishing piers, and so on.
 Fortunately for you, these places are walkable and fishable.
 You should also be aware that fish aren’t the only things that inhabit Okeechobee waters.

-One of the deadly things that are here is the famous Floridan gator, and this is why it is advisable to keep an eye open as they are very stealth-like.
+One of the deadly things here is the famous Floridan gator, which is why it is advisable to keep an eye open as they are very stealth-like.

-Fish from piers that the lake offers is much safer, so safety first before an adventure.
+Fish from the lake’s piers that the lake offers is much safer, so safety comes first before an adventure.
 Alligators aren’t the only thing to be concerned with; keep an eye open for Snakes, especially the local water moccasin.